Video camera on the rails filming tracking shot

 Explore the versatility of tracking shots.

-There’s more than one way to use tracking or dollying in your next film project.
+There’s more than one way to use tracking shots in film projects.
 Whether it’s a crane shot or a close-up, point-of-view clip, tracking shots can help directors bring their story to life in a new way.

 The lazy cadence of the opening scene of Joe Wright’s Pride & Prejudice brings the audience into the relaxed, though occasionally hectic, country home of the Bennet family.
 Alternately, director Alfonso Cuarón uses several long-take tracking shots to traverse chaotic, violent environments in his film Children of Men.